 Remember the 3 Cs of cognitive restructuring, and you will notice a shift in the way you see the world.
 Through practice, you will think in a healthier and more positive way and see things more clearly.
-Everyone needs a daily dose of vitamin C and the 3 Cs – Classify –> Challenge –> Change.
+Everyone needs a daily dose of vitamin C and the 3 Cs – Categorize –> Challenge –> Change.
 Both will do a body and mind good!

 - “Cognitive Restructuring and Social Anxiety” – Verywell Mind